DevCycleHQ/devcycle-docs/docs/best-practices/experimenting-with-custom-properties.md

 sidebar_label: Custom Properties
 description: How to target users for Experimentation or Permissions
 sidebar_position: 3
-sidebar_custom_props: {icon: flask-vial}
+sidebar_custom_props: { icon: material-symbols:experiment }
 ---

 Custom Properties are useful way to Target users for Experimentation or Permissions.
 To complete this guide, we recommend an understanding of User Targeting in DevCycle, found on our docs [Targeting Users for Features](/essentials/targeting).

 DevCycle provides several properties that can be used to target users for a feature.
 You can target users by their User ID, Email, Country, Platform, etc. However, it may sometimes be helpful to identify users by attributes that are not predefined in DevCycle.

 Let’s say you would like to enable a new feature for only the beta users of your product.
 It may be cumbersome to indicate each User’s ID or Email in your targeting rule definition.
 This is where Custom Properties come into play.